nnenasheva/documentation/user_guide/business_intelligence_filters.rst

 --------

-Segment is a set of Activity and/or Data audit and/or Field Condition and/or Condition Group filters created separately :ref:` <user-guide-filters-segments>` for records of a specific entity, and updated dynamically or upon a direct user's request.
+Segment is a set of Activity and/or Data audit and/or Field Condition and/or Condition Group filters created separately for records of a specific entity, and updated dynamically or upon a direct user's request.

 In other words, if you often need to use a specific set of conditions to filter the entity records, you can create a segment and use it instead of redefining the same conditions time and again.